MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/encryption-sensitivity-labels.md

 ### Double Key Encryption

 > [!NOTE]
+> For built-in labeling, this feature is currently in preview for Word, Excel, and PowerPoint, but not yet for Outlook.
+For release details, see the [capabilities tables](sensitivity-labels-versions.md) and the row **Double Key Encryption (DKE)**.
+When you use built-in labeling with DKE, co-authoring and AutoSave are supported for encrypted documents.
+>
-> This feature is currently supported only by the Azure Information Protection unified labeling client, and if you haven't enabled your tenant for co-authoring and AutoSave for encrypted document.
+> For the Azure Information Protection unified labeling client, this feature is supported only when you haven't enabled your tenant for co-authoring and AutoSave for encrypted document.

-Select this option only after you've configured the Double Key Encryption service and you need to use this double key encryption for files that will have this label applied.
+Select this option only after you've configured the Double Key Encryption service and you need to use this double key encryption for files and emails that will have this label applied.
 After the label is configured and saved, you won't be able to edit it.

 For more information, prerequisites, and configuration instructions, see [Double Key Encryption (DKE)](double-key-encryption.md).